sgaajula-cloud/aksharapadeeyam/contact.md

 # Contact

-For research collaboration regarding **vEdaakSharapadeeyaM**, please reach out.
+Have any questions or suggestions, please reach out.

 Email: your@email.com